Skip to main content

 • Syntax:

-• Swift’s index access dict[key] always returns Optional, forcing developers to handle cases where the Key doesn’t exist (safer).
+• Swift’s subscript access dict[key] always returns an Optional, forcing developers to handle cases where the Key does not exist (safer).

-• C#’s index access dict[key] assumes the Key exists, otherwise it throws an exception.
-C# developers must get used to TryGetValue or Swift’s Optional Binding (if let).
+• C#’s indexer access dict[key] assumes the Key exists; otherwise, it throws an exception.
+C# developers must get used to using TryGetValue or Swift’s Optional Binding (if let).

 • Behavior: